peteroupc/peteroupc.github.io/colorgen.md

 <a id=RGB_Color_Model></a>
 ## RGB Color Model

-The **red-green-blue (RGB) color model** is based, at least in theory, on the intensity that red, green, and blue dots of light should have in order to reproduce certain colors on electronic displays.<sup>[(1)](#Note1)</sup> The RGB model is a three-dimensional cube with one vertex set to black, the opposite vertex set to white, and the remaining vertices set to red, green, blue, cyan, yellow, and magenta.
+The **red-green-blue (RGB) color model** is ideally based on the intensity that red, green, and blue dots of light should have in order to reproduce certain colors on electronic displays.<sup>[(1)](#Note1)</sup> The RGB model is a three-dimensional cube with one vertex set to black, the opposite vertex set to white, and the remaining vertices set to red, green, blue, cyan, yellow, and magenta.

 **RGB color spaces** generally differ in their red, green, blue, and white points<sup>[(2)](#Note2)</sup> as well as in their [_transfer functions_](#Linear_RGB_and_Companded_RGB).